MicrosoftDocs/well-architected/well-architected/performance-efficiency/checklist.md

 ---
-title: Checklist for performance efficiency
+title: Design review checklist for Performance Efficiency
-description: Use a checklist to help ensure success with performance efficiency.
+description: Use this checklist to assess and verify the completeness of your design for performance efficiency.
 author: stephen-sumner
 ms.author: ssumner
 ms.date: 11/15/2023
 ms.topic: conceptual
 ---

-# Checklist for Performance Efficiency
+# Design review checklist for Performance Efficiency

 This checklist presents a set of recommendations for your system to scale its ability to grow to meet workload usage demand.
 The goal of **performance** is that every valid interaction to a healthy system continues to be efficient even as demand increases.
 This must be designed and implemented with focus on **efficiency and effectiveness** in cost, complexity, supporting new requirements, technical debt, reporting, and toil factored in.